 - A current license as a registered nurse.

 - Graduation with a minimum of a master’s degree from an accredited nurse anesthesia educational program.
 As of Aug.
-1, 2013 there were 113 accredited nurse anesthesia programs in the United States utilizing more than 2,200 active clinical sites; 16 of these programs award a doctoral degree for entry into practice.
+15, 2015, there were 115 accredited nurse anesthesia programs in the United States utilizing more than 2,500 active clinical sites; 37 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
 Nurse anesthesia programs range from 24-36 months, depending upon university requirements.
 All programs include clinical training in university-based or large community hospitals.